 - 8.22 The City Council's Parking Standards SPD sets the level of off-road parking facilities for new developments within the city and places a requirement of 2 off-road spaces for Class C4 HMOs with four or more bedrooms.
-The expected level of parking demand for a Class C3 dwellinghouse with three bedrooms (as existing) is 1.5 off-road spaces.
-The property has no off-street parking. - 8.23 The C4 element of the proposal compared to the existing property only expects an extra half a parking space.
-As the level of occupation associated with a HMO is not considered to be significantly greater than the occupation of the property as a Class C3 dwellinghouse, it is considered that an objection on either highway safety grounds, or car parking standards, could not be sustained on appeal.
+However, it should be noted that the expected level of parking demand for a Class C3 dwellinghouse with four or more bedrooms would also be 2 off-road spaces, and these bedrooms could be achieved by permitted development without any planning control on parking.
+The submitted existing plans show that the property currently has 6 bedrooms.
+The property has no off-street parking. - 8.23 The C4 element of the proposal compared to the existing 6 bedroomed property would not expect any increase in the current required level of off-road parking spaces.
+As the level of occupation associated with an HMO is not considered to be significantly greater than the occupation of the property as a Class C3 dwellinghouse, it is considered that an objection on either highway safety grounds, or car parking standards, could not be sustained on appeal.
 It should be noted that the property could be occupied by a large family and/or with adult children, each potentially owning a separate vehicle. - 8.24 The Council's Adopted Parking Standards set out a requirement for C4 HMOs to provide space for the storage of at least 4 bicycles.
 The property has a rear garden where secure cycle storage could be located.
 The requirement for cycle storage is recommended to be secured by condition. - 8.25 Waste - 8.26 The storage of refuse and recyclable materials would remain unchanged, being located in the forecourt area, and an objection on waste grounds would not form a sustainable reason for refusal. - 8.27 Impact on Special Protection Areas